Lyme Disease Testing and Diagnosis

 Lyme disease tests detect antibodies, not the infection itself.
 Antibody production takes weeks to months, meaning early testing often returns false negatives.
 Tests also perform poorly in patients who have been treated with antibiotics, those with immune suppression, and in disseminated or neurologic disease.

 The two-tier testing algorithm (ELISA followed by Western blot) was designed for surveillance—not diagnosis.
 It prioritizes specificity over sensitivity, deliberately accepting false negatives to avoid false positives.
-This approach serves public health tracking but fails individual patients.
+While this approach serves public health surveillance, it can fail individual patients.

 Standard Lyme disease tests have significant limitations.
 Understanding why tests fail helps patients and clinicians make better diagnostic decisions.

-False Negatives & When to Treat Despite Negative Tests
+False Negatives and When to Treat Despite Negative Tests

 Many patients with genuine Lyme disease test negative.
-Clinical diagnosis becomes essential when laboratory results don’t match clinical presentation.
+Clinical diagnosis becomes essential when laboratory results do not match clinical presentation.

 The two-tier testing algorithm uses ELISA as a screening test, followed by Western blot for confirmation.
-Understanding this system helps patients navigate test results.
+Understanding how this system works helps patients interpret test results.

 Lyme disease is frequently misdiagnosed or diagnosis is significantly delayed.
 These cases illustrate common diagnostic failures.

 Many patients have Lyme disease without positive antibody tests.
-Clinical diagnosis becomes essential in these cases.
+Clinical diagnosis becomes essential in these situations.

 Co-infection Testing